graphicsdesk/spectate/README.md

 git push -u origin master
 ```

-7. Run `make download` to download the contents of the Google Doc.
+7. Run `spectate download` to download the contents of the Google Doc.
 Run `npm run dev` to start the development server.

 ## Cloning a Spectate project